-We mobilize resources, talents and time, as a ‘platform' for leadership by community artists to support collaborative art and creative initiatives.
-We add visibility, vibrancy and access to local arts through exhibits, events, public art, hands-on experiences and collective efforts.
+We mobilize resources, talent and time, as a ‘platform' for community artists to support collaborative art and creative initiatives.
+We add visibility and access to local arts through exhibits, events, public art, hands-on experiences and collective efforts.
 We see art and creativity as everyone's birthright and actively reach out to those with little access to creative opportunities.
 We believe creative threads tie us together as a community, and positively shape our culture.

 "The act of creating cultivates courage, insight, patience and hope.
 It opens a new understanding of the world and can positively shape people and community!"